 History at a Glance

 The School was founded in 1881 by a consortium of nine American universities in collaboration with leading businessmen.
 Built on land deeded by the Greek government, it was the first American overseas research center, and is now the largest, along with the American Academy in Rome.
-It is the largest of the fourteen foreign institutes located in Athens.
+It is the largest of the 19 foreign institutes located in Athens.
 Today the School remains, as its founders envisioned, a privately funded, nonprofit educational institution, operating in Greece as a private cultural institution.

 1882: First School class arrives in Athens